 Studies have shown that the air in your home can be as much as two to five times more polluted than the air outdoors.
 When your air filter is clean, you do not have to breathe in particles and other different contaminants.

 How Do You Know It’s Time to Change Your Air Filter?

-An air filter’s job is to trap dirt, so any use of the filter will lead to its accumulating dirt.
-The big question is, how do you determine your filter has trapped more than enough dirt and requires a change?
+Air filters trap dirt.
+So, how do you determine when your air filter has trapped more than enough dirt and requires a change?

-Replacing an air filter is a lot easier than you might think.
-It is a very straightforward process if you follow the following steps:
+Replacing an air filter is easy.
+It is a straightforward process if you follow the following steps:

 - Ensure that you turn off your HVAC system before you begin; this is very important.